Improving Credit for a Home Loan

 It’s more important than ever to prepare your credit for a mortgage application.
 Cleaning up your credit report and increasing your credit score will improve your chances of getting approved.
 If your credit’s already good, maintaining it will be key in locking in a low-interest rate.

 Check Your Credit Reports

-When you make your application, the mortgage lender look for three main things: a steady income, a down payment, and a solid credit history.
+When you make your application, the mortgage lender will look for three main things: a steady income, a down payment, and a solid credit history.
 Checking your credit report will let you see if there’s anything that’s hurting your credit.
-You never know which credit report the bank will pull, so check all three of them.
+You never know which credit report the bank will pull, so make sure you check all three of them.
 You can get a free copy of all three credit reports at AnnualCreditReport.com.

 Dispute Inaccurate Information

 Misinformation can hurt your credit score and get your application denied.
 Get rid of any inaccurate information by disputing it with the credit bureau.
 If you have proof of the mistake, providing it will help ensure the mistake is removed from your report.

 Delinquent accounts include any late accounts, charge-offs, bills in collection, and judgments.
 Mortgage lenders need to be convinced that you’ll make your payments on time.
 Outstanding delinquencies will kill your chances of getting a mortgage.
 Pay off all accounts that are currently delinquent before putting in a mortgage application.